 Allow to cool in the pans for 10 minutes and then invert on a cooling rack to fully cool.

-In a medium pot over medium heat, combine all the ingredients and stir with a spatula until combined.
+In a medium pot over medium heat, combine the raspberries, strawberries, granulated sugar, cornstarch, and lemon juice and stir with a spatula until combined.

 Pour the berry mixture into a shallow container and cover the surface gently with plastic wrap and allow to fully cool.

-In the bowl of a stand mixer with the paddle attachment, cream the dairy-free butter and shortening together on high for 5 minutes until light and fluffy.
+In the bowl of a stand mixer with the paddle attachment, cream the butter on high for 5 minutes until light and fluffy.

 Add in the icing sugar and salt and mix on low until fully combined.